thanvinhbaohoang/FenixAI/README.md

 # Front-End
-Web interface that allows input of of an application # and display of results Project code in Github
+Web interface that allows input of of an application # and display of results

+Project code in Github

 Project hosted/available at web address (of your choosing)

 ## USPTO API
 Retrieval of Office Action Type

 Retrieval of rejection types (e.g., 101/102/103/112)

 Retrieval of Examiner Name

 Retrieval of Art Unit

 List of pending claims

 List of allowed claims

 List of objected claims

 List of claims of each rejection type

-## Not Found in in API documentation
+## Not Found in in USPTO API documentation (Most likely in PatentsView)
-List/select Office Actions for the application Retrieval of Office Action mailing Date
+List/select Office Actions for the application

+Retrieval of Office Action mailing Date

 Retrieval of Filing Date of the Application

 Retrieval of Applicant name

-Retrieval of Priority Date of the Application Retrieval of the Office Action document(s)
+Retrieval of Priority Date of the Application

+Retrieval of the Office Action document(s)

 Retrieval of the Patent application document(s)